“The more you know about the past, the better prepared you are for the future”

 Pupils enjoy History lessons at The Godolphin Junior Academy and their experiences help to create inquisitive minds with a desire for life long learning.

-This week, Year 4 has celebrated Anglo-Saxon Day.
-They all arrived at school quite excited to experience being an Anglo-Saxon for the day.
-They all looked amazing as they were transported back in time.
-They dyed materials the Anglo-Saxon way (using turmeric) and designed tunics, they played with the long boats and shields.
-They thoroughly enjoyed the day and are looking forward to the next topic day.
+We provide a wide range of experiences for our pupils such as history days, workshops and trips and visits.
+Here is an example of our Year 4 pupils celebrating Anglo-Saxon Day.
+They all arrived at school quite excited to experience being an Anglo-Saxon for the day and they all looked amazing as they were transported back in time.
+The pupils dyed materials the Anglo-Saxon way (using turmeric) and designed tunics.
+They also learnt about long boats and shields.
+Year 4 thoroughly enjoyed the day and gained even further knowledge about life as an Anglo Saxon.